 ID issuer requires more info

-To process your US Driver's License and State ID application, the app may notify you that your ID issuer requires more info.
+To process your US Driver's License or State ID application, the app may notify you that your ID issuer requires more info.
 In these cases, you must follow the instructions in the app for more verification.

 Phone connection errors

 To keep your US Driver's License or State ID up to date, your device must connect to the internet.
-If you’re offline for more than 30 consecutive days, your US Driver's License and State ID won’t be available until your device reconnects to the internet.
+If you’re offline for more than 30 consecutive days, your US Driver's License or State ID won’t be available until your device reconnects to the internet.

 If you move out of state